-The Board approves the market risk appetite for all types of market risk and grants general authority to take on market risk exposure to the BRMC which delegates responsibility for limit setting and exposure monitoring to the risk management committee (RMC) at a legal entity level.
+The Board approves the market risk appetite for all types of market risk and grants general authority to take on market risk exposure to the BRMC which delegates responsibility for limit setting and exposure monitoring to the RMC at a legal entity level.
 The RMC also sets market risk standards to ensure that the measurement, reporting, monitoring and management of market risk associated with operations across the group follow a common governance framework.
-The MLRC, a subcommittee of Govco, is in charge of the close supervision of the market risk activities and the correct application of the market risk policies.
+The MLRC is responsible for supervising the group's market risk activities and the correct application of its market risk policies.

-Market risk management, independent of trading operations, monitor market risk exposures from both trading activities and banking activities.
+Market risk management, which is independent of trading operations, monitor market risk exposures from both trading activities and banking activities.
 All exposures and any limit excesses are monitored daily, and reported monthly to MLRC.
 Level 1 limit breaches are also reported quarterly to the RMC.